How to Dispose of an Old Toilet: Comprehensive Guide

 What Tools and Materials Do You Need?

-What Tools and Materials Are Essential for Toilet Disposal?
+Essential Tools and Materials for Toilet Disposal

 How to Safely Remove the Old Toilet?

-1. Turn Off the Water Supply: Locate the shut-off valve behind the toilet and turn it clockwise to stop the water flow.
+1. Turn Off the Water Supply: Locate the shut-off valve behind the toilet and turn it clockwise to halt the water flow.
 Flush the toilet to drain as much water as possible from the tank and bowl.

 2. Disconnect the Water Supply Line: Use a wrench or pliers to unscrew the nut connecting the water supply line to the toilet tank.
 Have a bucket ready to catch any residual water.